Shape—Career Discovery App

 Roles

-Research, Ideation, Branding, Logo Design, UI Design, Prototyping
+Research, Ideation, Branding, Logo Design, UX/UI Design

 Tools

-Figma, Procreate, Adobe Illustrator
+Figma, Procreate, Illustrator

-The Problem
+Problem

 Many high school students are unsure about what to do after graduation